 As the technology relevant to homemade guns becomes more readily accessible (for example, 3D printers are quickly becoming less expensive and more available), it is likely that legislation at the local level will become more prolific.

 To learn more about homemade guns, see our article Homemade Guns: Are They Legal?
 Must They Be Registered?

 In the United States, no individual has yet been prosecuted for the otherwise legal creation or possession of a homemade gun.
 Of course, any criminal activity using a homemade firearm is subject to appropriate prosecution for that behavior.
-A tragic example of an individual using a homemade weapon in a crime occurred in 2017, when a gunman killed five people in California with a homemade assault rifle.
+A tragic example of an individual using a homemade weapon in a crime occurred in 2017 when a gunman killed five people in California with a homemade assault rifle.
 Additionally, an individual may be criminally liable for the creation or possession of a homemade gun if that individual is prohibited from possessing firearms in general.
-For example, a convicted felon is prohibited from having a homemade gun because such an individual cannot possess any firearms.
+For example, convicted felons and individuals with domestic violence convictions are prohibited from having a homemade gun because such an individual cannot possess any firearms.

 Several countries outside the United States have criminalized the mere possession of 3D-printed firearms.
 For example, the United Kingdom banned all unregistered firearms created by 3D printers.
 Likewise, it is currently illegal in Japan to possess a firearm made from a 3D printer.
 In October 2014, a Japanese man became the first person sentenced to prison (a term of two years) for downloading and printing five plastic guns.